islommuhammad/Exadel-Tasks/Task2/README.md

     </html>

 #### #8.
-I added one more new Inbound rule for opening http port 80 in Ubuntu instance and checked it in my browser;
+I added one more new Inbound rule for access to http port 80 in Ubuntu instance and checked it in my browser;

 ![Web rule](/Task2/img/web-rule.png)

 ![Web page](/Task2/img/web-page.png)

-##### - I checked up the web page in AWS Linux instance which not installed web server.
+#####  I checked up the web page in AWS Linux instance which not installed web server.
 ![Web page](/Task2/img/lynx.png)

 ## EXTRA:
-### I will Extra Task soon...
+### I will do Extra Task soon...